What is a Web Designer?

 What does a Web Designer do?

 A web designer's main job is to design web pages.
 There is a lot to consider in the design of websites which may not be immediately apparent when looking at a webpage for the first time.

-For example, a website aimed at children must hold their attention and might use bright colours and an easy-to-read font with lots of images and not too much text, making it fun and attractive and easy to understand.
-The layout and structure must be easy to follow and most pages should not be too many clicks deep into the website in order to keep the information easy to access.
-Contrarily, a professional website aimed at doctors must convey a different kind of image but must still be easy to read and the information organized in a format that is easy to access.
+For example, a website aimed at children needs to hold their attention, and might use bright colors and an easy-to-read font, with a lot of images and not too much text.
+This would make it fun, attractive and easy to understand.
+The layout and structure must be easy to follow, and most pages should not be too many clicks deep into the website in order to keep the information easy to access.
+Contrarily, a professional website aimed at physicians must convey a different kind of image, but must still be easy to read and the information organized in a format that is easy to access.

 What is the workplace of a Web Designer like?

 The workplace will depend on the specific type of company the designer is working for.
 A web design company tends to be part of the creative industries and will typically have a contemporary approach to office space.
-These kinds of companies often employ ideas thought to enhance the creative process and aim to create open offices where ideas and inspiration can be shared.
+These types of companies often employ ideas thought to enhance the creative process and aim to create open offices where ideas and inspiration can be shared.
 This type of workplace is likely to have a casual dress code and attract a younger worker.
 It may be acceptable to work from home and flexible work hours might be offered.

 Some large corporations that rely on their web presence for a lot of their business may have in-house web designers and this kind of workplace is likely to be a bit more traditional.

 A lot of web designers do freelance work and will work from home.
 Their home office will be set up entirely as they choose, although they may have to be prepared to travel to consult with clients, and work environments may vary depending on the type of client or company they are working with.
 This option gives a lot of freedom with regards to working hours and location, and is a great option.